Italian bond yields spike, euro zone inflation expectations tumble on recession fears

 The number of coronavirus cases spiked over the weekend, with both new infections and the death rate showing their largest daily increase in Italy - the current focus of the crisis - since the start of the outbreak.
 Yields on Italy's government bonds shot up after the country ordered a virtual lockdown across much of its wealthy northern region.

 Pledges by governments to increase spending to tackle the impact of coronavirus failed to soothe markets.
-Germany promised aid to companies hit by collapsing demand , while Italy's government will further increase spending in a "massive shock therapy" to offset the economic impact of the coronavirus outbreak, the prime minister said on Monday.
+Germany promised aid to companies hit by collapsing demand , while Italy's government will further increase spending in a "massive shock therapy", using the flexibility allowed by European budget rules in full.

-He added that the government would use the flexibility envisaged by European budget rules "in full".
+Southern European debt sold off more broadly on Monday, with 10-year Greek yields jumping nearly 30 basis points to 1.74% .
+They were below 1% just weeks ago.
+While Spanish 10-year yields rose far less, up 2 bps on the day, the gap between the country and Germany's 10-year yields widened to 110 basis points, its widest since April.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)